 The eyes are a huge part of a successful portrait (they don't call them the window to the soul for nothin'!) and one way we can make sure they really look their best is to make sure that they have catchlights.

-Before we get started, I wanted to let you know about a new FREE seven day email course that you can take that will give you better photos in just one week!
+Before we get started, I wanted to let you know about my FREE beginners photography course that will help you take better photos in just one week!
 To get your free course, sign up to the Live Snap Love newsletter (it's free!) and you'll get it as a thank you for signing up, Cick on the image below to get started (or head on over here to find out more about it) and you'll get your first lesson delivered directly to your inbox within the hour :)